pbrunier/node-red-contrib-dyson-purelink/README.md

 > Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.

-## :newspaper: News June 2023
-After this project has been archived for a while, Patrick Brunier took over the project from Benjamin (naimo84).
-Naimo84 created a very usefull Node-RED node, making the life of Dyson purifier owners at least a bit easier.
-Thank you Naimo84!
-I (Patrick) will try to continue the development of the node.
-First things I will do is creating the baseline for further development.
-The first version that will be released, will be a maintenance release.

 ## :question: Get Help

 I'm always open for bug reports and feature requests, please open issues.